FloRad/moral-code/README.md

 ### Creating a release

-In order to create a versioned release, simply create / push a new tag that follows the pattern `v<number>.<number>.<number>`.
-This triggers a pipeline run that automatically builds the package and creates a release that has a `module.zip` / `system.zip` and a `module.json` / `system.json` attached to it.
-These files are set up so that they work in the same way as in the [League Basic JS Module Template], so you can follow the instructions given there to list the release on the Foundry VTT package admin page.

-If you want to provide release notes, you can then edit the created release to add a description.
+The workflow works basically the same as the workflow of the [League Basic JS Module Template], please follow the instructions given there.

 ## Licensing